emoncms/event_archived/README.md

 ### Legacy module

 Development / maintenance has ceased on this module.
-Alternatives such as nodeREED and MQTTwarn are now available
+Alternatives such as nodeREED and MQTTwarn are now available.
+This module does not work with Emoncms V9.
 ***

 Setup actions to occur when a feed goes above, below or is equal a set value.
 Set another feed or send an email.